 Have backup light sources

 I keep glow sticks and battery powered light sources in my room so that I’m not stumbling in the dark too much.
 Avoid light sources that have a strobe/flashing light mode if you are photosensitive, so that you don’t accidentally flip to that setting.

 Often times, the power comes back briefly only to go back out again, but not before flashing a bunch of times.
 I keep all of my lights switches in the off position, except for my closet light, so that way I can see if the power is back on or not.

 When the power goes out, I immediately enable power saving mode and other battery saving measures for my phone and other battery powered devices.
 This ensures I can use them for as long as possible.
 I also take advantage of opportunities to charge my devices in buildings with generators and grocery stores.

 If you must leave your room, go with someone

 There can be many circumstances leading to a power outage, including construction, fallen power lines, and trees falling down.
 If you have to leave your room, go with a friend or campus security, as they can help you avoid obstacles and decrease the risk of injury.

 Get food in advance

-If I know there is a chance the power will go out, I go to the dining hall or grocery store in advance to get food I can easily store in my room.
+If I know there is a high chance for power outages on campus, I go to the dining hall or grocery store in advance to get food I can easily store in my room.
 Sometimes, food may also be passed out in advance by housing.
-Read more about the ten food items I take from the dining hall in emergencies here.

 Pack a bag in case of evacuation